Audition Tips

 • Bring music and anything else you might need (extra strings, reeds, etc).

-• Be professional.
+• Be courteous and professional.

 • Get involved in the music.
 The audition committee wants to hear the joy and expression of the music as much as they want to hear accuracy.